chaeger/upper_capacity_bounds/README.md

 # Data-Driven Upper Bounds on Channel Capacity

-This repository contains the source code to reproduce the numerical results in our paper "Data-Driven Upper Bounds on Channel Capacity".
+This repository contains the source code to reproduce the numerical results in our paper [Data-Driven Upper Bounds on Channel Capacity](https://arxiv.org/abs/2205.06471).
 The code is written in Python/TensorFlow using Jupyter notebooks and can be found in the folder `code`.

 ## Example